-The Business Standard aligns with UK regulatory expectations, and where appropriate, regulatory guidance will be applied as a requirement.
-The Business Standard applies to all staff involved in supplier related activities and provides direction to staff on their roles and responsibilities in effectively managing supplier activity.
-It provides clarity on the definition of outsourcing, including where activity is delegated to an intermediary, and whether a function or activity outsourced is assessed as critical or important.
-All staff have a responsibility to comply with this Business Standard if they are involved with supplier related activity.
+The Business Standard aligns with UK regulatory expectations, the FCA, the PRA, SII and where appropriate, regulatory guidance will be applied as a requirement.
+The Business Standard applies to all staff involved in supplier-related activities and provides direction to staff on their roles and responsibilities in effectively managing supplier activity.
+It provides clarity on the definition of outsourcing, including where activity is delegated to an intermediary, and whether an outsourced function or activity is assessed as critical or important.
+All staff have a responsibility to comply with this Business Standard if they are involved with supplier-related activity.